peetklecha/oodux/README.md

 ### Immutable Editing Helpers

-Cletus comes with a handful of immutable editing helper functions, like `this.add` seen above.
-Cletus will also automatically create magic instance methods (with corresponding action types, creators, and static dispatching methods) for each property on your state, depending on the type of its initial value; `this.setCurrent` seen above is an example of that.
+Oodux comes with a handful of immutable editing helper functions, like `this.add` seen above.
+Oodux will also automatically create magic instance methods (with corresponding action types, creators, and static dispatching methods) for each property on your initial state, depending on the type of its initial value; `this.setCurrent` seen above is an example of that; it is automatically created because the initial state includes a property called `current`.
 See the API for details.

 ### Async Actions

 There is no need to use thunk middleware.
-Async actions should be static methods on your Cletus subclass.
-And because Cletus subclasses have direct access to the redux store, there is no need to abstract over the dispatch or getState functions.
+Async actions should be static methods on your Oodux subclass.
+And because Oodux subclasses have direct access to the redux store, there is no need to abstract over the dispatch or getState functions.

 ```js